Total recall: Japanese robot finds lost things

 “We developed this robot to mainly provide guidance services for people, so it has to be nimble in moving around without bumping into people, and light as well so it wouldn’t hurt anybody even if it accidentally hit them,” Sumiyoshi said.

-The robot’s developers have no plans to commercialise it but believe it will eventually become a standard feature of care homes for the elderly, hospitals, tourist attractions -- and ultimately, the home.
+The robot’s developers have no plans to commercialize it but believe it will eventually become a standard feature of care homes for the elderly, hospitals, tourist attractions -- and ultimately, the home.

 Reporting by Hyun Oh; editing by Elaine Lies and Daniel Magnowski